atbcb/usab-uswds/_pages/about/eeo-deia/aap.md

 7.14

-1. If a trigger exists involving the separation rate of PWD and/or PWTD, please explain why they left the agency using exit interview results and other data sources.
+##### 4. If a trigger exists involving the separation rate of PWD and/or PWTD, please explain why they left the agency using exit interview results and other data sources.

-    N/A
+_N/A_

-### B. Accessibility of Technology and Facilities
+#### B. Accessibility of Technology and Facilities

 Pursuant to 29 CFR §1614.203(d)(4), federal agencies are required to inform applicants and employees of their rights under Section 508 of the Rehabilitation Act of 1973 (29 U.S.C. § 794(b), concerning the accessibility of agency technology, and the Architectural Barriers Act of 1968 (42 U.S.C. § 4151-4157), concerning the accessibility of agency facilities.
 In addition, agencies are required to inform individuals where to file complaints if other agencies are responsible for a violation.

-    1. Please provide the internet address on the agency’s public website for its notice explaining employees’ and applicants’ rights under Section 508 of the Rehabilitation Act, including a description of how to file a complaint.
+    1.Please provide the internet address on the agency’s public website for its notice explaining employees’ and applicants’ rights under Section 508 of the Rehabilitation Act, including a description of how to file a complaint.

         <https://www.access-board.gov/about/policy/accessibility.html>